pranjalg96/Stylized-Image-captioning/README.md

 Check FLICKR/file_loaders to create the train, validation and test sets

 ## Training
 1. Run `python train_vae_flickr8k.py --save {--gpu}`.
-This will create `built_vocab.pkl`, which is a vocabulary usuful in the second part.
+This will create `built_vocab.pkl`, which is a vocabulary useful in the second part.
 Also creates 'models/flickr8k_vae.bin'.
 Essentially this is the base VAE as in Bowman, 2015 [2].
 2. Run `python train_discriminator_flickr8k.py --save {--gpu}`.
 This will create `ctextgen_flickr8k.bin`.
 The discriminator is using Kim, 2014 [3] architecture and the training procedure is as in Hu, 2017 [1].

 # Evaluation